Logo Copyright © 2007 NCCG - All Rights Reserved

 (d) The Eldership, by contrast, is expected to have a sound grasp of the Olive Branch and whilst the primary book of instruction remains the Bible, they are to have a good grasp of Olive Branch principles.

-The Olive Branch is no longer studied as a scriptural work in itself but serves as a supplement to Bible studies to illuminate areas not dealt with in any great depth in the latter.
-The only Olive Branch Studies per se are done by the Ministry, and never in the local congregation.
-By this means the apostolate feels that it is able to maintain the proper checks and balances.
+The Olive Branch is not presently studied as a scriptural work in itself but serves as a supplement to Bible studies to illuminate areas not dealt with in any great depth in the latter.
+The only Olive Branch Studies per se are done by the Ministry, and rarely in the local congregation as a whole but in the Priesthood Schools.
+By this means we feel that we are able to maintain the proper checks and balances.
+(See The Wheat Sheaf & the Olive Branch).

 A Resource to be Used, not Abused

-Though indispensible for the theocratic work of NCCG, the Olive Branch is not needed for salvation, any more than NCCG or any other Church is.
+Though indispensible for the theocratic work of this ministry, the Olive Branch is not needed for salvation, any more than this ministry itself or any other Church or Messianic assembly is.
 The salvation message needed to guide souls to the New Birth and to heaven is already present in the Bible.
-The Olive Branch is not actually therefore needed for evangelism and is not used for that in NCCG.
+The Olive Branch is not actually therefore needed for evangelism and is not used for that purpose by us at all.
 It is not a "second witness for Christ" nor a more "perfect Scripture", a claim made by certain cults of their own extra scriptures.
-The Olive Branch is not, therefore, used to bring souls to Christ.
-That is the function of the Bible.
+The Olive Branch is never, therefore, used to bring souls to Yah'shua (Jesus).
+That is the function of the Bible, and the Bible alone.

-Neither is it indispensible to bringing Christians to a maturity of the faith for this also is contained in the Bible.
+Neither is it indispensible to bringing Christians to a maturity of the emunah (faith) for this also is contained in the Bible.
 Where the Olive Branch comes into its own is in occasionally providing a magnifying glass to certain areas of the Bible which have been interpreted in several ways, but more importantly in laying down the beginnings of a blueprint for the Millennial Theocracy.
-It also lays down a structure for Christian Communities and Congregations, and in assisting the disciple in his walk towards greater purity and sanctification.
-The Olive Branch may therefore be said to be for those who are already in Christ, built firmly on the Bible, and are on their way to Zion.
+It also lays down a structure for Communities and Congregations, and in assisting the talmid (disciple) in his walk towards greater purity and sanctification.
+The Olive Branch may therefore be said to be for those who are already in Messiah, already built firmly on the Bible, and are on their way to Zion.

-The Olive Branch, following in the Restoration and Pentecostal traditions of formal revelation-writing, is periodically punctuated by "thus saith the Lord" or "thus saith Yahweh".
-The author wishes it to be understood, in the light of remarks made in the First Supplement to the Second Edition above, that these qualifiers are not to be viewed in the same light, authority or emphasis as found in the Old and New Testaments of the Bible but shall serve several functions peculiar to the Olive Branch revelation itself:
+The first edition of the Olive Branch, following in the Restoration and Pentecostal traditions of formal revelation-writing, is periodically punctuated by "thus saith the Lord" (or "thus saith Yahweh" in messianic terminology) phrases.
+The author wishes it to be understood, in the light of remarks made above, that these qualifiers are not to be viewed in the same light, authority or emphasis as found in the prophetic writings of the Tanakh (Old Testament) and Messianic Scriptures (New Testament) of the Bible, but serve several functions peculiar to the Olive Branch revelation itself:

 • 3.
 That the private reader is mandated to test and prove all things written in the Olive Branch, without compulsion or constraint, and should live by his conscience as the Bible demands; and

-Nevertheless, where doctrine and ecclesiatical organisation and function are concerned, the Olive Branch shall, at the very minimum, be accepted by all members as an Assembly Consititition that defines official church doctrine and practice.
+Nevertheless, where doctrine and ecclesiatical organisation and function are concerned, the Olive Branch shall, at the very minimum, be accepted by all members as an Assembly Consititition as defining official congregational doctrine and practice in the areas touched upon.
+As such, then, it functions alongside the NCAY Constitution.
 The Olive Branch is not written in stone as were the Ten Commandments and should therefore be always viewed as existing in the shadow of the original Bible revelation that inspired them.

-This statement has been made by the original author out of a desire to preclude any cultic spirit that would follow in any idolisation of the Olive Branch by spiritually immature members.
+This statement has been made by the original author out of a desire to preclude any cultic spirit that might follow any idolisation of the Olive Branch by spiritually immature members.

 This page was first created on 23 April 1997